---

 ## Is ParkMyCloud still available?

-If you are searching for "ParkMyCloud shut down" or "ParkMyCloud discontinued," that is the useful distinction: the standalone service is no longer the obvious product to buy, while IBM Turbonomic continues as an enterprise application resource management platform.
+If you are searching for "ParkMyCloud shut down" or "ParkMyCloud discontinued," that is the useful distinction.
+The standalone service is no longer the obvious product to buy, while IBM Turbonomic continues as an enterprise application resource management platform.

 ## Why ParkMyCloud mattered

-ParkMyCloud expanded beyond AWS.
+The product also expanded beyond AWS.
 By 2018, its SmartParking functionality covered the three major cloud providers: Amazon Web Services, Microsoft Azure, and Google Cloud Platform.
-It also developed broader cloud cost controls, but automated parking remained the idea most closely associated with the brand.
+It later added broader cloud cost controls, but automated parking stayed the idea most closely associated with the brand.

 ## What replaced ParkMyCloud?